 Ride-On Operation

-Persistent rain can cause the ground to become too soft, leading to a risk of the ride-on mower becoming bogged, rutting and damaging the surface.
+Schedules can be delayed by public holidays and bad weather, as persistent rain can cause the ground to become too soft, leading to a risk of the ride-on mower becoming bogged, rutting and damaging the surface.
 We are sometimes required to divert the crews away from their planned routes, or even suspend an operation entirely, recovering it later.
 Mowing is also suspended during periods of prolonged dry weather.
 The schedules can therefore be subject to sudden and radical alteration in response to environmental conditions.

 See the link at the top of this page for this season’s grass-cutting schedule